filipeborato/Nasubi/README.md

 ## Usage

 After installation or building, the plugin will be available in your preferred DAW.
-Load Wavetable Synth on an instrument track and explore the various features offered to create and modify your sounds.
+You can load Nasubi on a track and use it to improve your mix.